 Cystic fibrosis is a chronic disease that causes serious respiratory problems, which tend to worsen with age.
 In very young children, respiratory infections are generally more numerous than in a healthy individual, and other symptoms are added most of the time such as shortness of breath or even respiratory failure.
 Cystic fibrosis is also accompanied by digestive complications (impaired digestion of fats, gastroesophageal reflux, etc.).

 A regular medical follow-up is necessary to prevent and diagnose a relapse, an aggravation or a possible complication of the disease, but also monitor the general growth of the young patient.

-Turó Park Dental & Medical Center clinic has all the necessary material to perform a complete examination of your child's respiratory system.
+Turó Park Medical Clinic has all the necessary material, equipment and expertise to perform a complete examination of your child's respiratory system.
 Feel free to contact us for more information.